 - Test the ability of mycelium, the body of the fungus, to degrade urban pollutants found in soil and water.

 - Develop low-tech fungi cultivation methods by converting urban and agricultural byproducts into growth media.

 Presently, Myco Alliance is housed at Circle Acres Nature Preserve in the heart of the Montopolis neighborhood in Austin, TX.
 By partnering with Ecology Action of Texas, a local non-profit and stewards of the preserve, Myco Alliance has started to develop educational programming focused on the benefits of Fungi.
 In addition to educational activities hosted at the site, Myco Alliance is also designing cutting-edge research which will be a community resource and will help provide innovative services to existing and future industries.

 The Research Station

-Located within Circle Acres, the Research Station is fundamental to Myco Alliance’s work.
-Here we host classes and workshops, in addition to cultivating mycelium and conducting cutting edge research.
+Located within Circle Acres, the Research Station is fundamental to Myco Alliance’s work by providing the space to host classes, workshops, mycelium production, mushroom cultivation, and cutting edge research.